lbryio/lbry.com/content/faq/android-basics.md

 Now you will be able to keep your media playing in the background without leaving the app open.
 *To disable this feature, please tap the option to enable background media player to change the status from green to grey.*

-## How Do I Stop The LBRY Service From Running In The Background? {#stoplbryservice}
+## How do I stop the LBRY service from running in the background? {#stoplbryservice}

 You might have noticed the LBRY icon in your notifications with the status, `LBRY service is running in the background`.
 We keep the app open in the background to stay up-to-date with the blockchain, which helps the app load contents faster as it arrives.
 In the future, you'll be able to support the LBRY network and earn hosting rewards, but for now, the hosting features are disabled.